Radio Communications Failure

 Most general aviation aircraft flying under VFR rules are not equipped with satellite communications, we therefore rely on line of sight VHF or long range HF communications.
 As long as we are within range of the radio station we can talk to ATC.
 But in mountaineous areas, or if the radio technically fails or for some other unknown reason and we lose communication the pilot must take action to remedy the situation.

-Communications failures can arise from a number of sources: equipment problems, being out of range from the other station, radio interference, blocked transmissions, callsign confusions and English language skills below the level of what is required of even refusing to communicate in English.
+Communications failures can arise from a number of sources: equipment problems, being out of range from the other station, radio interference, blocked transmissions, callsign confusions and English language skills below the level of what is required of even just refuse to communicate in English, despite the ICAO English Language requirement.

 Loss of Communication